HoverBaum/blog/source/_drafts/Automate-click-through-testing-with-Puppeteer.md

   - Automation
 ---

 Testing is one of the essential steps in software development.
 Yet, testing and especially manual testing that clicks through the application is a tedious job that we often shy away from.
 But it doesn't have to be.
-With great tooling coming out over the past couple of years we now have what it takes to automate click through testing in our build process.
-In this post, we will look at why manual or click through tests are important and how to turn this tedious and bothersome task into a fun one that drives our development forward.
+With great tooling coming out over the past couple of years we now have what it takes to automate click-through testing in our build process.
+In this post, we will look at why manual or click-through tests are important and how to turn this tedious and bothersome task into a fun one that drives our development forward.

 ![Today we will test websites as real users would.](https://storage.googleapis.com/hoverbaum-blog-assets/puppeteer-testing/jest%2Bpuppeteer.png)